maciejmikosik/stork/doc/function.md

 ### Chain ###

 In stork all functions are static, there are no instance methods like in object-oriented languages.
 This can make some code look awkward to write and hard to read, like `surround` function we defined before.
 To solve this problem, stork offers compiler-sugar that allows you to invoke static functions in instance-method style.
 Also, it allows you to chain invocations just like in object-oriented languages.
+In all cases, function application `f(x)` has stronger association than chain operator `.`.

  - `object.function` = `function(object)`
  - `object.f(x)` = `f(x)(object)`